adore/daylight/doc/develop.md

   post.save
   ````

-> NOTE: ActiveResource looks up associations using foriegn keys but with
+> INFO: ActiveResource looks up associations using foriegn keys but with
 > Daylight you can call the associations defined on your model directly.

 This is especially useful when you wish to preserve the richness of options on